JUnit to TestRail mapping

 Name TestRail mapping

-testrail_case_field Test case field
+testrail_case_field Test case field (field_name:field_value)

-testrail_result_field Test result field
+testrail_result_field Test result field (field_name:field_value)

-testrail_result_comment Append value to test result comment
+testrail_result_comment Appends text to result comment

 testrail_attachment Upload attachment in path to test result (max 256MB)